mteranm/ramanbiolib-ui/README.md

 Parameters:
 - **Raman spectrum file**: the unnknown spectrum file containing the wavenumbers and intensity.
+    - Accepted formats (column names are not important, but the order):
+        - CSV (comma-separated) with 2 columns: wavenumbers, intensity
+        - Renishaw txt (double-tab-separated) with 2 columns: wavenumbers, intensity
 - **Window size**: the value of the window (W) parameter in SLK.
 - **Top N table**: the number of components to show in the result table.
 - **Top N plot**: the number of components to show in the result plot.